JonathanBerkeley/BetterDiscordPlugins/Siphon/readme.md

 Siphons text randomly from all your discord servers messages out through you into the chat you are currently looking at. (early DEV stage release)
-Keybinds: Left arrow to enable siphoning.
-Right arrow to disable siphoning.
+Keybinds: Left arrow to enable.
+Right arrow to disable.

 For use with BetterDiscord.
 Needs to be installed in the plugin folder which can be accessed through BetterDiscord settings -> plugin -> open plugin folder.